-Israeli attack on residential area in south Gaza kills at least 29
+Israeli attack on residential area in south Gaza kills at least 29 people

 Ashraf al-Qudra, the Ministry of Health spokesperson in Gaza, said on Tuesday that Israeli forces turned al-Awda Hospital in northern Gaza into barracks after detaining more than 240 people.

-Those being held included “80 hospital staff, 40 patients, and 120 displaced people, inside the hospital”, he said.
+Those being held included “80 hospital staff, 40 patients and 120 displaced people inside the hospital”, he said.

 They arrested six of the hospital’s staff, including the director of the facility, Ahmed Muhanna, according to al-Qudra.

-Israeli forces also raided the Ahli Arab Hospital in Gaza City overnight and into Tuesday, according to the church that operates it, destroying a wall at its front entrance and detaining most of its staff.
+Israeli forces also raided Ahli Arab Hospital in Gaza City overnight and into Tuesday, according to the church that operates it, destroying a wall at its front entrance and detaining most of its staff.

-Don Binder, a pastor at St George’s Anglican Cathedral in occupied East Jerusalem, which runs the hospital, was quoted by The Associated Press news agency as saying that the raid left just two doctors, four nurses and two janitors to tend to more than 100 seriously wounded patients, with no running water or electricity.
+Don Binder, a pastor at St George’s Anglican Cathedral in occupied East Jerusalem, which runs the hospital, was quoted by The Associated Press news agency as saying that the raid left just two doctors, four nurses and two janitors to tend to more than 100 seriously wounded patients with no running water or electricity.

-“It has been a great mercy for the many wounded in Gaza City that we were able to keep our Ahli Anglican Hospital open for so long,” Binder wrote in a Facebook post late Monday.
+“It has been a great mercy for the many wounded in Gaza City that we were able to keep our Ahli Anglican Hospital open for so long,” Binder wrote in a Facebook post late on Monday.
 “That ended today.”

 He said an Israeli tank was parked on the rubble at the hospital’s entrance, blocking anyone from entering or leaving.

-There was no immediate comment from the Israeli military, which has kept targeting and raiding healthcare facilities in the enclave.
+There was no immediate comment from the Israeli military, which has continued to target and raid healthcare facilities in the enclave.

-A World Health Organization (WHO) official said on Monday that the Kamal Adwan hospital in northern Gaza that Israeli troops raided last week had stopped functioning and patients, including babies, have been evacuated.
+A World Health Organization (WHO) official said on Monday that the Kamal Adwan Hospital in northern Gaza, which Israeli troops raided last week, had stopped functioning and patients, including babies, have been evacuated.

-“We cannot afford to lose any hospitals,” said Richard Peeperkorn, WHO representative for Gaza.
+“We cannot afford to lose any hospitals,” said Richard Peeperkorn, the WHO representative for Gaza.

-Peeperkorn also said about 4,000 displaced people taking refuge on the grounds of the Nasser Medical Complex in Khan Younis, southern Gaza, were at risk as Israel pursues military operations there.
+Peeperkorn also said about 4,000 displaced people taking refuge on the grounds of the Nasser Medical Complex in Khan Younis in southern Gaza were at risk as Israel pursues military operations there.

-The Gaza Health Ministry said on Monday that 19,453 Palestinians had been killed and 52,286 wounded in the Israeli assault on the Hamas-ruled enclave in more than two months of warfare.
+The Gaza Health Ministry said on Tuesday that 19,667 Palestinians had been killed and 52,586 wounded in the Israeli assault on the Hamas-ruled enclave since the war began on October 7.

-Israeli Prime Minister Benjamin Netanyahu has promised to achieve total victory over Hamas, whose fighters killed about 1,140 people and took 240 people captive in a surprise October 7 raid into Israel, according to Israeli tallies.
+Israeli Prime Minister Benjamin Netanyahu has promised to achieve total victory over Hamas, whose fighters killed about 1,140 people and took 240 captive in a surprise October 7 raid into Israel, according to Israeli tallies.

-Israel’s intensifying retaliation against Hamas has created uproar among many governments and international organisations over the civilian death toll, hunger and homelessness.
+Israel’s intensifying attacks in Gaza have created an uproar among many governments and international organisations over the civilian death toll, hunger and homelessness.

 ‘Clear progress’ in talks